 The US has delivered greater support for French deployment in the sub-Saharan Sahel region, providing intelligence, observation and logistical support, Le Drian said.

 The US is committed to that support, Carter said.
 "That is a widely held view in the US," he said.
 "We have the authority to do that, we have the funding to do that and we are grateful for the leadership."

 Bilateral ties between France and the US are close, said Le Drian, pointing to a French admiral in command until yesterday of Task Force 50, which includes US Navy warships.
 The French Charles de Gaulle aircraft carrier is sailing in that naval force in the Arabian Gulf.

-French fighters since Sunday flew three airstrike missions against ISIS, he said.
+French fighters since Sunday flew three airstrike missions against the ISIS, he said.